v0lt13/EditorAttributesDocs/docs/source/Scripting API/propertydrawerbase.rst

 AddElement(VisualElement, VisualElement)
 ----------------------------------------

-Add an element from another visual element if it doesn't exist.
+Add an element to another visual element if it doesn't exist.

 Declaration::